24 Things Happy People Never Forget to Do

 Talk with a mentor

 Fact: The world is filled with people who are smarter than you.
 But that’s actually good news, as one could turn out to be your mentor.
 People who had at least one mentor throughout their life were two times more likely to report “thriving,” according to the Gallup poll.
 And it’s never too late.
 Find a mentor at your job, your church, or within your community and learn from their wisdom.
 (Then, don’t forget to pass it forward by mentoring others.)
-Don’t miss these quotes that prove teachers make the best mentors.

 Have hot, steamy sex